teetsjeremy/fullstack-project/README.md

 I also tested the responsiveness of the site using chrome dev tools, everything operated as desired at this time.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

 1. Registration form:
     1. Go to the "Register" page
     2. Try to submit the empty form and verify that an error message about the required fields appears